opentok/insights-dashboard-sample/README.md

     }
   }
 ```
-##### On each session Id, you can get the total publisherMinutes and subscriberMinutes.
+##### You can then get the total publisher and subscriber minutes for a single session as follows:
 ```
 {
   project(projectId: ${YOUR_API_KEY}) {